folio-org/folio-org.github.io/_faqs/explain-cql.md

 abcd
 ```

-These have the SQL equivalent:<br/>
+These have the SQL equivalent:\
 `to_tsvector('simple', table.jsonb->>'field') @@ to_tsquery('simple', 'abc')`

 ### Word match examples 2 {#word-examples-2}